yell0w4x/irisai-hiring-assignment/README.md

 So after making integration tests I decided to add real e2e tests to be sure that the app works as necessary.
 Docker and docker compose are mandatory to have to run these tests.
-To install it on Ubuntu: `wget -qO- https://get.docker.com | sudo bash`
+To install it on Ubuntu: `wget -qO- https://get.docker.com | sudo bash`, for Arch based: `sudo pacman -S docker docker-buildx docker-compose`.
+Add current user to docker group `adduser $USER docker` then reboot or issue this in terminal `sudo -i -u $USER`.

 ```
 $ ./run e2e-test
 ```

-To run app on top of the gunicorn
+To run app on top of the uvicorn
 ```
 $ ./run
 ```